BAGM

 This includes applications such as stair treads and risers, which can be fabricated from the same materials as your countertops or wall panels for a cohesive design.

-Choosing your material type is often one of the most exciting parts of the design process.
-Each product has its own unique characteristics, sourced from around the world.
+BAGM offers several high-quality material options for your project.
+Choosing your material type and color is often one of the most exciting parts of the design process.
+BAGM products are sourced throughout the world and each have their own unique characteristics.
 Your BAGM sales associate will guide you through these differences to help you select the right material for your space and lifestyle.
+Your may really like a particular color; however, your design calls for a miter and that material may not miter well.

 Be sure to understand the pros and cons of each material, as well as the available sizes and finishes.